tauterra/ANODE/README.md

-# LV Common Objects for Object Oriented Programming (LVCOOP)
+# LV Common Objects for Object Oriented Programming (LVCOOOP)

-LVCOOP is a set of common objects that support building robust object oriented applications with LabVIEW(tm).
+LVCOOOP is a set of common objects that support building robust object oriented applications with LabVIEW(tm).

 ## Lookup API